Starting a hedge fund loses its appeal

 A tough year for hedge funds and new bank regulations mean there is no shortage of traders looking to move on - just the sort who might once have started small funds.

-But it takes more than ambition for would-be hedge fund managers to get the $100 million (63 million pounds) or so needed for a chance of success in a maturing industry with a more competitive landscape.
+But it takes more than ambition for would-be hedge fund managers to get the $100 million or so needed for a chance of success in a maturing industry with a more competitive landscape.

 “A lot are going to established firms instead,” said Jeff Holland, co-founder of fund of funds firm Liongate Capital.